-It provides homogeneous magnetic field at 60-100 MHZ
+It provides a homogeneous magnetic field at 60-100 MHZ

 - Magnetic coils

-These coils induce magnetic field when current flows through them
+These coils induce a magnetic field when current flows through them

 - Sweep generator

-To produce the equal amount of magnetic field pass through the sample
+To produce an equal amount of magnetic field pass through the sample

 - Radio frequency transmitter